loganmarchione/Graylog_Extractors_pfSense/README.md

 * Then IP data
 * Then protocol-specific data (e.g., TCP, UDP, or ICMP)

 This leaves a total of 13 combinations (below).
-For my purposes, I'm only using IPv4 and the ICMP responses.
+For my purposes, I'm only using IPv4 and the ICMP responses (10 combinations).
 * IPv4 TCP
 * IPv4 UDP
 * ~~IPv6 TCP~~
 * ~~IPv6 UDP~~
-* Nine different responses for ICMP
+* Eight different responses for ICMP
   * ICMP Echo
   * ICMP Unreachable protocol
   * ICMP Unreachable port